-In November 2019 the Centre for Fashion Curation (CfFC), based at London College of Fashion (LCF), CfFC is celebrating the 25th anniversary of Streetstyle: from sidewalk to catwalk, a seminal fashion exhibition staged at the Victoria & Albert Museum in November 1994 (16/11/94-19/02/95).
+In November 2019 the Centre for Fashion Curation (CfFC), based at London College of Fashion (LCF), CfFC celebrated the 25th anniversary of Streetstyle: from sidewalk to catwalk, a seminal fashion exhibition staged at the Victoria & Albert Museum in November 1994 (16/11/94-19/02/95).

 This exhibition (curated by Professor Amy de la Haye, co-director of CfFC, Cathie Dingwall and Ted Polhemus) paved the way for street cultures and subcultures to be analysed in-depth in a national museum and remains influential in broadening debates around how fashion (as subculture) was presented and mediated in exhibitions.

-On Thursday October 31st 2019 three PhD research students, in conjunction with CfFC are hosting a one-day symposium Subcultures and mediated representations taking place in October 2019 at LCF.
+On Thursday October 31st 2019 three PhD research students, in conjunction with CfFC hosted a one-day symposium Subcultures and mediated representations at LCF.

-Our symposium will be ideally placed to kick-start a year-long series of events under the banner Subcultures: Then and Now (physical and digital exhibitions, symposiums, film screenings).
+Our symposium was ideally placed to kick-start a year-long series of events under the banner Subcultures: Then and Now (physical and digital exhibitions, symposiums, film screenings).

 Ellie Foden (LCF), Ray Kinsella (CSM), Kevin Quinn (CSM)

 Subculture Interest Group